 Miranda trained as a dancer in the UK and at the Duncan Conservatoire, Prague.
 Alister trained as an actor in the UK and as an apprentice of Dah Teatar, Belgrade.
 In 1999 they together returned to the UK and founded Prodigal Theatre with the aim of creating physical adaptations of classic texts.

 In 2002 They took on the management of the Nightingale Theatre, Brighton, which became their base until 2010.
 During 8 years at the Nightingale they contributed to the development of over 100 new pieces of theatre and dance, establishing a ladder of development that brought together and empowered artists from all levels of the profession.
 Throughout their management Steven Berkoff was the theatre’s patron.
 The venue itself was award winning, as was Prodigal’s work there.

 As well as their own work, both continue as freelance artists.
-Miranda has choreographed for Inspector Sands, directed for Lucinka Eisler, and is a regular teacher of dance for actors at the Royal Central School of Speech & Drama where she is now writing the dance syllabus for CDT.
+Miranda has choreographed for Inspector Sands, directed for Lucinka Eisler, and taught dance for actors at the Royal Central School of Speech & Drama where she wrote the dance syllabus for CDT.

 Alister has acted in Steven Berkoff’s Ensemble, touring as Tiresias in Berkoff’s adaptation of Oedipus.
 He also writes on the Prodigal UPG company’s work, publishing in the Theatre, Dance & Performance Training Journal and elsewhere.
 In 2017 the company moved to Cornwall where it is in the process of establishing a new creation centre